OkaNim/230_material-sent-classifier/README.md

 <br>
 ## Requirements
 PyTorch (https://pytorch.org/)<br>
-The Python libraries in requrements.txt in /src.<br>
+The Python libraries in requrements.txt.<br>
 <br>
 <br>
 ## How to use